 Pressure cookers and slow cookers both offer cooks a convenient way to get a meal on the table without a lot of fuss.
-The big difference between the two is a simple one.
+The big difference between the two in the battle of crockpot vs pressure cooker is a simple one.
 Pressure cookers cook food quickly while slow cookers cook food – wait for it – slowly.

 Pressure cookers are built like ordinary pots and pans except their lids are fashioned to clamp tightly in place, creating a seal that traps steam inside the pot.
 Unable to escape, the steam builds up pressure, raising the temperature inside, which causes food to cook about 70% faster than on your stovetop.
 The steam also helps keep food moist.
 Most pressure cookers are built to be used on your stovetop, but newer electric models can simply be placed on a countertop and plugged in for power.